Porcelain Veneers Durham, NC

 How long does it take to get porcelain veneers?

-It can take up to two weeks to get porcelain veneers.
+It can take up to two weeks to get veneers.
 However, it depends on the dental office.
-Some dental offices also have dental labs inside the premises.
-This allows them to perform the procedure faster, making it possible to get porcelain veneers in just one appointment.
-It will take at least two appointments to get them if the dental office works with an external lab.
+Some offices also have dental labs inside the premises.
+This allows them to perform the procedure faster, making it possible to get veneers in just one appointment.
+If the dental office works with an external lab, it will take at least two appointments.

 Do your teeth rot with porcelain veneers?